It’s no surprise that customer expectations for speed, ease of use and variety of choice at the checkout page on your site are on the rise once again.

 One of the best ways to meet the increased demands of your customers is to provide them with plenty of payment options.
 So, what types of online payments methods are available?
 And how do they differ around the world depending on which countries you want to target?

-In this article, you’ll find out about nine different eCommerce payment types worth exploring.
+In this article, you’ll find out about nine different ecommerce online payment types worth exploring.
 We also share some examples of popular payment methods in regions around the world to support you with international expansion.

 Most modern online payment services offer easy-to-use, fast and secure ways to pay – the bare bones of what’s expected from payment providers.